 The system permits each applicant to create an inventory of images and attach the following information: title, date, medium, dimensions and notes.
 Images (jpg), video (mov, wmv, flv), and PDF documents may be uploaded to our site.
 For good image quality and fast upload, images should be sized no larger than 1280 x 1280 pixels at 72dpi.
 Video files must be kept under 20MB.
 Our SlideRoom portal offers additional instructions for submitting artwork online.

-Option 2: Formats for Digital Portfolios on CD/DVD:
+Option 2: Formats For Digital Portfolios on CD/DVD/Flash Drive

 This option is for applicants mailing a paper application only.